MATH-1300-LN01&WBP01

 from the textbook.

-- Exercises due on October 27 Friday
+- Exercises due on October 29 Tuesday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 Fill in all of these blanks with algebraic expressions (or constants).